 The activities for which you are requesting funding:

-If you receive a grant you must submit a final report upon completion of the project.
-See Terms and conditions – receipt of OAC project grant funds for more information on reporting obligations.
+If you receive a grant, you must complete the project and submit a final report in Nova.
+See Terms and Conditions – receipt of OAC project grant funds for more information on reporting obligations.

 Complete and submit an application in Nova, OAC’s online grant application system.
 You will be able to do this approximately two months before the deadline.

-Your application includes:
+Your application will include:

 Complete instructions and requirements are in the application in Nova.

-For help creating a profile or submitting an application in Nova, see the Nova User Guide.
+For details on creating a profile or submitting an application in Nova, see the Nova User Guide.